Characters: Persona 4: The Investigation Team

 - Have I Mentioned I Am Heterosexual Today?: His defensive attitude about his masculinity and sexual identity verges on this early on.
 His social link is mostly spent helping him getting past it.
 It also eases up a fair amount once Yosuke stops holding his shadow against him.

-- Healing Factor: In the Golden, he's capable of learning the Regenerate spells if his Social Link is high enough that serve to stymy the high cost of his Physical Skills somewhat.
+- Healing Factor: In the Golden, he's capable of learning the best Regenerate passive skill if his Social Link is high enough that serve to stymie the high cost of his Physical Skills somewhat.

 - Heel-Face Turn